singh-man/books/crackingTheCoding/16_moderate.md

 ```
 This code almost works.
 It fails, unfortunately, when a - b overflows.
 Suppose, for example, that a is INT_MAX - 2 and b is -15.
 In this case, a - b will be greater than INT_MAX and will overflow, resulting in a negative value.

 We can implement a solution to this problem by using the same approach.
-Our goal is to maintain the condition where k is1 when a >  b.
+Our goal is to maintain the condition where k is 1 when a >  b.
 We will need to use more complex logic to accomplish this.

 When does a - b overflow?
 It will overflow only when a is positive and b is negative, or the other way around.
 It may be difficult to specially detect the overflow condition, but we can detect when a and b have different signs.
 Note that if a and b have different signs, then we want k to equal sign (a).